gturri/aXMLRPC/README.md

 ==================

 How to include the aXMLRPC client into your project?
-There are four different ways to do that:
+There are several ways to do that:

 ### Include the source code